gvlos/academic-kickstart/content/authors/admin/_index.md

 ---

 Hi!
 I am 26 and have been doing 4+ years of research in machine learning with >6 publications.
-I am currently a first-year PhD student at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in the lab of [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en) (consistently well-represented at NeurIPS, ICML).
+I am currently a first-year PhD student at [Politecnico di Milano](https://www.polimi.it/), working on reinforcement learning in [Marcello Restelli](https://scholar.google.com/citations?user=xdgxRiEAAAAJ&hl=en)'s lab (consistently well-represented at NeurIPS, ICML).
 My PhD is funded by the [AI4REALNET](https://cordis.europa.eu/project/id/101119527) project.
 <!-- I am now a first-year PhD student inside the : using RL to improve electricity and railway networks, air traffic control. -->
 <!-- My research ambition is to use deep reinforcement learning to address fundamental questions in cognitive neuroscience and develop smarter artificial intelligence algorithms. -->